 If the gas logs have been factory installed they should not need to be positioned.
-If the logs have been packaged separately, refer to the instructions that accompany the logs.
-Save the log instructions with this manual.
+If the logs have been packaged separately, refer to the instructions in this manual.

 If sooting occurs, the logs might need to be repositioned slightly to avoid excessive flame impingement.